-Medieval Bodices and Corsets
+Medieval Bodices and Renaissance Corsets

-Medieval Corsets for Sale
+Medieval and Renaissance Corsets for Sale

-"A wide belt with the addition of rigid inserts, laces or buckles and hooks" - such a definition of corset was obviously given by boring people.
+“A wide belt with the addition of rigid inserts, laces or buckles and hooks” — such a definition of corset was obviously given by boring people.
 Currently, no royal decree obliges modern women to wear corsets.
 So why corsets are still popular?
 To buy a medieval corset means to be in a special mood: light, playful and sublime.
-Wearing a medieval corset, you immediately feel quite differently: your posture becomes proud, your waist becomes slimmer, and the whole figure looks particularly elegant.
-There is no doubt that wearing a corset or a bodice you'll feel like a queen of a magnificent ball, approaching that same image that always accompany you in your dreams.
+Wearing a medieval or a renaissance corset, you immediately feel quite differently: your posture becomes proud, your waist becomes slimmer, and the whole figure looks particularly elegant.
+There is no doubt that wearing a renaissance corset or a bodice you'll feel like a queen of a magnificent ball, approaching that same image that always accompany you in your dreams

 History of Medieval Corsets